-Deng, ho otel owner
+Deng, hotel owner

 Deng is the owner of an eatery that has been in business since 2014.
 He operates with five staff and serves three cultural dishes.
 He's not happy with his current stoves but is waiting until he gets more customers to buy an improved stove.
-"I want to be able to cook more dishes and get uniforms for my employees."

 Family Married with 6 children

-Finance KES 30,000 pe er month (USD \$2
+Finance KES 30,000 pe er month (USD \$2 70)

-Home eet house, on the etimes has extra n
+Home neet house, on the etimes has extra n •

-Occupation Runs an eatery y serving 50 custo
+Occupation Runs an eatery serving 50 customers a day

-Literacy Semi-literate tongue in Swahili/Litera
+Literacy Semi-literate in Swahili/Literate in tongue

 Stoves Fuel expense Social influencers Media

 LPG, KCJs (several), Multipurpose Spends KES 800/week (USD \$7.20) on charcoal Family, friends, community leaders, customers WhatsApp, radio